 Why are those videos unlisted?
 Those particular videos were created as part of my in-depth feature matching resources that are primarily designed for SLPs and other professionals.
 Of course anyone can purchase them but they might be way too much info and overwhelming for those just getting started with AAC.
 I don’t want parents to feel like they have to purchase that type of resource just to see the videos.

 So parents please message me if you’d like to see a video about a particular AAC app.
 I answer quickly on my Facebook page.

 I’m not currently offering in-depth virtual AAC consultation or coaching but may consider doing that at some point in the future.

-I have over 30 years of experience in AAC, have used almost every iOS AAC app in the USA iTunes (Apple) App Store, Android AAC apps, Amazon Fire AAC apps, Windows AAC apps + lots of AAC-related apps.
+I have over 33 years of experience in AAC, have used almost every iOS AAC app in the USA iTunes (Apple) App Store, Android AAC apps, Amazon Fire AAC apps, Windows AAC apps, web-based AAC apps + lots of AAC-related apps.
 I am always glad to share what I know about the features in these apps and refer you on to where you can get good / accurate additional info.